linsnotes/typing/README.md

-# Chinese Typing Exercise
+# Chinese Typing Exercise - 弹指之间

-**字随指落** is a browser-based Chinese typing exercise application.
+**弹指之间** is a browser-based Chinese typing exercise application.
 It provides users with an interactive platform to practice Chinese typing by importing text data from either a CSV file or a Google Sheets document.
 The application displays Chinese text along with its pinyin, supports dark mode, and includes a dynamic scrollbar for navigation.

 ## Features